calipho-sib/nextprot-docs/news/2019/02/14/New release with updated proteomics data, a new kinase portal and more.md

 **New protein digestion tool**

-A new tool that performs _in silico_ protein digestion is now available via our API.
+A new tool that performs _in silico_ protein digestion is now available via our [API](https://api.nextprot.org/).
 The tool allows the user to input the neXtProt accession for a specific isoform or entry and returns the peptide sequences obtained upon digestion.
+Additional information is provided in the [Help > Tools](../help/tools) page.

 The protein digestion tool can be combined with the peptide uniquenesss checker to determine which proteases, other than trypsin, can be used to identify trypsin-resistant proteins by mass spectrometry.
 For example, trypsin digestion of the cancer-testis antigen CTAGE1 (NX\_Q9HC47) does not yield a peptide of 9-35 aa; however digestion with Glu-C endopeptidase in phosphate buffer (GLU\_C\_PHOSPHATE) results in a proteotypic peptide of 32 aa.